Why Organic Cotton: Exploring Regular Cotton Vs Organic Cotton

 Then there’s the cost to consider.
 Polyester is cheaper, but the costs are picked up by the planet and the people who are involved with the chemicals required to process the fabric.

-Sure, it’s moisture wicking and a better activewear alternative than cotton, but its cost is too high.
-The best bet here is to look for mostly cotton activewear with a little bit of polyester (ideally recycled) to give it that stretchy, moisture wicking quality necessary in workout clothing.
+The best bet for sustainable activewear is to look for mostly cotton activewear with a little bit of polyester (ideally recycled) to give it that stretchy, moisture-wicking quality necessary for workout clothing.

 Environmental Benefits of Organic Cotton